 - The ExtraHop system must have visibility to the internal and external interfaces on the VPN gateway.

 VPN Discovery can only work when the ExtraHop system has access to both sides (or interfaces) of the VPN gateway.
 For most VPN gateways and in one-arm configurations, the ExtraHop system can automatically discover and assign the VPN Gateway role to devices on your network that are receiving VPN connections.
-However, if your VPN gateway is not classified by the system, you must manually assign the VPN Gateway role.
+Enable automatic classification and assignment of the VPN Gateway role in the running configuration.
+If your VPN gateway is not classified by the system, you must manually assign the VPN Gateway role.

 If the system assigns the VPN Gateway role to a router that is handling some VPN traffic, manually change the device role for the router to the Gateway role, and assign the VPN Gateway role to the correct device on your network.

 The VPN Client device role is only assigned by the system to devices with an RFC-1918 (or private) IP address.
 These devices are automatically classified when they are discovered as a child of a VPN Gateway.
 The VPN Client role cannot be manually assigned.

 For VPN gateways deployed in two-arm configurations, you must manually assign the VPN Gateway role to the internal interface of the VPN gateway; only the external interface is automatically classified by the ExtraHop system.

 After the VPN gateway roles are assigned to the internal and external interfaces, the ExtraHop system automatically discovers VPN client devices for any RFC-1918 (or private) IP addresses that are assigned through the VPN gateway.